 This past month, Newburyport hosted two volunteer events for employees.
 First, headquarters sponsored a blood drive at the Tannery for Mass General Hospital.
 In addition, a group volunteered at the Great Bay Discovery Center, which is part of a national network of protected areas and promotes long-term research, education and stewardship throughout the Great Bay estuary (where the tide meets the ocean).
 The team helped with outdoor tasks such as weeding, planting, and trail maintenance.

-A group at the Boston office volunteered their time to pitch the second annual Fill ‘Em Up Fest put on by Our Neighbor’s Table, a private, non-profit organization that serves meals to those in need.
+Our Neighbor’s Table, a private, non-profit organization that serves meals to those in need.
 The team worked in August to solidify coverage in The Boston Globe, Newburyport Daily News, and The Eagle-Tribune among other local calendar listings.

 A group from the PVD office volunteered at the Providence Children’s Museum where they helped with some timely administrative tasks.